phyomauk/ansible-lab/README.md

 You should be able to run the playbook without including your SMTP info and the App Password.

 # Running the lab
-You should be able to run this lab on your local system, virtual machines or GitHub Codespace.
+Runnning this lab on your local system is recommended.
+It should also work on virtual machines or GitHub Codespace.

 # How to run this lab.
 1. pull the repository <br />